 As far as the screen types are concerned, the most recent OLED screens offer the best PPI.
 IPS and VA panels are also very good.
 However, TN screens on the other hand offer the lowest PPI amongst the other screens available in the market, but they do have the advantage of being cheaper.

 Cost Differences Between 24 and 27 Inch Monitors

 As mentioned above, a 27-inch 1440p monitor is way ahead of the game when it comes to pixel density and overall image quality.
 But because of this, It is however considerably more expensive than a 24-inch 1080p monitor.
 This is partly because 1080p monitors have been around for quite a while now and over time the technology has improved and grown cheaper.
 1440p on the other hand is a comparatively newer technology and hence, offered at a hefty price.

-If you’re buying a 24-inch 1080p monitor, you’re not only saving money on the monitor itself, you’re also saving some money on your PC.
+If you’re buying a 24-inch 1080p monitor, you’re not only saving money on the monitor itself, but you’re also saving some money on your PC.
 This is because 1080p graphics doesn’t require a higher-end more expensive GPU.
 But a 27- inch 1440p monitor does require a higher-end GPU.
-Which may lead to you needing a higher wattage power supply.
-Which increases the overall cost of your setup.
+This may also lead to you needing a higher wattage power supply.
+Which increases the overall cost of your system.

 There are a lot of factors to be considered when choosing between a 24 inch vs a 27-inch monitor.
 27-inch 1440p and 4k monitors are expensive, given that they usually consist of the latest technology but they offer a better user experience.
 24-inch 1080p monitors are cheaper but they are not that far off in terms of performance from the 27-inch screens and remain the choice for the majority of the users.
 We hope that you found this article helpful and informative.